nxshell/nxshell/README.md

 # NxShell

 An easy to use new terminal.
-You can instead of Xshell or Secure shell client.
+It like Xshell or Secure shell client.

 ## Screenshots